The Integration of Nashville Public Schools

 The most common side-effect of this teen-age wasteland was substance abuse.
 The cases are too numerous to quantify, including two super-star senior athletes that were our role models in 7th grade.
 As I write this, I anticipate yet another casualty.

 In a larger sense, I believe the American Civil War took 111 years to run it’s course.
 Some would say it’s still being fought.
-More could be done, but I have seen substantial racial progress in my lifetime: financially, academically and socially.
-Having been at the ground-zero of act #3, I feel I own a part of it.
+More can be done, but I have seen substantial racial progress in my lifetime: financially, academically and socially.
+Having been at ground-zero of act #3, I feel I own a part of it.

 A few years ago I took a girlfriend to a Rose Park teacher retirement party that was held in North Nashville.
 We were the only white couple at a very large backyard BBQ, and very warmly received.
 Almost everyone in attendance had gone to Hillwood High School.
 Ironically it was the largest social function I have ever been to with alumni of my high school, outside of a class reunion!